rikosintie/arp-scan/README.md

 # arp-scan
 Creates several arp-scan commands to help locate an unused IP address on a LAN

-See http://pentestmonkey.net/blog/the-science-of-safely-finding-an-unused-ip-address for more detail
+See https://mwhubbard.blogspot.com/2017/04/using-arp-scan-to-find-free-ip-address.html for an exmaple

 To execute on windows use ```python arpscan.py```